February 18, 2017; revised February 1, 2023

 - Neutral (upekkha) vēdanā can arise via all five physical senses; see #7 below.

-4. A normal human being will mentally generate three more type of vēdanā due to those sukha, dukha, and neutral vēdanā that initially arise due to kamma vipāka via all five physical senses.
+4. A normal human being will mentally generate three more types of vēdanā due to those sukha, dukha, and neutral vēdanā that initially arise due to kamma vipāka via all five physical senses.

 - If it is dukha vēdanā (due to a headache, getting injured, etc. ), one is likely to start worrying about it and add more suffering.
 Those are dōmanassa vēdanā or āmisa dukha vēdanā.